-- 1. After an oral examination, the examiner will assess the examination as soon as possible, but in any case within one week, and provide the student with a statement on request. - 2.
+- After an oral examination, the examiner will assess the examination as soon as possible, but in any case within one week, and provide the student with a statement on request. - 2.
 The maximum time permitted for marking written examinations in the first year of the Bachelor's phase is ten working days after the day of the examination or the day a written assignment is handed in. - 3.
 The written examinations for the second and third years must also be marked within ten working days, although in the case of an examination with essay questions taken by more than 50 students, this term is extended to fifteen working days. - 4.
-If an examination is taken in a form other than oral or written, the Board of Examiners will determine in advance how and when students will receive written confirmation of the result. - 5.
-In special cases, the Board of Examiners may deviate from the above stipulations. - 6.
+If an examination is taken in a form other than oral or written, - the Board of Examiners will determine in advance how and when students will receive written confirmation of the result. to be returned. - 5.
+In special cases, the Board of Examiners may deviate from the stipulations as referred to in Article 7.15.2, 3, and 4. - 6.
 The written confirmation of the result of an examination will also inform students of their right of inspection, as stipulated in Article 7.17.1, as well as their right to appeal. - 7.
-A course unit that has been passed may not be taken again. - 8.
+A course unit that has been passed may not be taken again - 8.
 Students can lodge an appeal against the results of an examination with the Central Portal for the Legal Protection of Student Rights (CLRS) within six weeks of the date on which the result was announced.